 From the 1950’s, big national building companies started looking at Faringdon and buying up farm land on which to build large housing estates.
 Also, following the closure of the railway in 1963 industrial developments started to build up along Park Road on the land left behind by the railway.

 The following is a list of housing estates grouped into decades in which they were built.
-They are numbered the same as on the map above on which each decade is colour coded.
-Both are a rough guide largely based on memory so may not be completely accurate.
+They are numbered the same as on the map on which each decade is colour-coded.
+This is a rough guide largely based on memory and old photographs so may not be completely accurate.